sanfinity-Iot/openremote/User-Guide:-Use-Web-components.md

 ## Form

-# Management Web components
+# Advanced Web components

 We are building a series of more advanced webcomponents which still have a general purpose.
+They can be used for end user apps or for management dashboards

 ## Header
 ### Install